Xinrui-Fang/Xinrui-Fang.github.io/index.md

 ## About Me

 I am an Application Engineer and HCI Researcher based in Tokyo.
-My passion is to combine my engineering skills and design smell to create COOL things.
+My passion is to combine my engineering skills and design smell to create COOL stuffs.

 ## Research Interests